sidewalklabs/oldto/README.md

 ## Development setup

-Setup dependencies:
+Setup dependencies (on a Mac):

     brew install coreutils csvkit

+OldTO requires Python 3.6.
+Once you have this set up, you can install the Python dependencies (possibly in a virtual environment) via:

     pip install -r requirements.txt

-## Building an OldNYC-style site
+## Building the site

 The OldTO site lives in `oldto-site`.
+In order to build it, you'll need the yarn package manager.
+Instructions on setting that up at https://yarnpkg.com/.

-In order to build it, set the enviroment variable `GMAPS_API_KEY` to your own api key:
+You'll also need to get a [Google Maps API key][api key].
+Once you've done this, set the enviroment variable `GMAPS_API_KEY` to your own api key:

     export GMAPS_API_KEY=...

-See [instructions here][api key] for getting an API key.

-Webpack needs this to build the site when you run 'yarn webpack'.
+Webpack needs this to build the site when you run `yarn webpack`.
 You can spin it up by running it locally using `http-server` (install with `npm install -g http-server`).

     cd oldto-site
-    yarn
+    yarn          # install dependencies
-    yarn webpack
+    yarn webpack  # bundle JavaScript and build site cd dist
-    cd ../oldto-site/dist
     http-server --proxy=https://api.sidewalklabs.com

+The visit http://localhost:8081/ to browse the site.

-To iterate on the JavaScript, run:
+To iterate on the site, use `yarn watch`:

+    cd oldto-site
     yarn watch &
-    cd oldto-site/dist
+    cd dist
     http-server --proxy=https://api.sidewalklabs.com

 ## Generating new geocodes